t-karasova/grs-retail/tutorials/retail_api_v2_import_products_gcs_java.md

     The `parent` field contains a catalog name along with a branch number where products will be imported.

-    If you are using products prepared for these tutorials from <walkthrough-editor-select-regex filePath="cloudshell_open/java-retail/samples/interactive-tutorials/src/main/resources/products.json" regex="id">resources/products.json</walkthrough-editor-select-regex> file, you can use the defailt branch to import products to.
+    If you are using products prepared for these tutorials from <walkthrough-editor-select-regex filePath="cloudshell_open/java-retail/samples/interactive-tutorials/src/main/resources/products.json" regex="id">resources/products.json</walkthrough-editor-select-regex> file, you can use the default branch to import products to.
 But, if you are using custom products, change the default_branch, which is **0**, to another branch ID, for example **1**.
 In the search tutorials you will request `SearchService` to search for products in the default branch.

     The `inputConfig` field defines the `GcsSource` as an import source.